 Black, representing the negation of color, is sexy and mysterious on one hand and serious and conventional on

 the other.
 Visually, black has a shrinking effect, but adjacent to other colors, it makes them stand out.

 Black is the color of death, sadness and grief in the European culture, while it can convey a positive meaning in the Asian countries, like for instance the black kimonos that brides wear in Japan for good luck.
 Although not encountered in flora, in nature black is the color of the night, deep waters and charcoal.

 In feng shui, black is the color of mystery and sophistication, associated to the Water element and to the feminine, passive energy symbolized by Yin.
 Black adds depth and stability to any space, being used sparingly in furniture and decorations as grounding color.

-Black flowers can be tinted or natural, even though the “natural” ones are actually very dark shades of purple,
+Black flowers can be tinted or natural, even though the “natural” ones are actually very dark shades

-cannot be obtained in practice.
+truly black flowers cannot be obtained in practice.

 As black is associated with departure and death, one might consider not offering black flowers, especially black roses, to the loved ones, unless the message they want to transmit is “breaking up” or “farewell”.
 Black flowers should be reserved to funerals and memorial services as a symbol of mourning.

 On the other hand, black is the color of elegance and power.
 Thus, black flowers such as a black calla lily bouquet can be offered as companion to fine gold jewelry, diamonds or pearls.